 Your first call should be to the Home Ownership Preservation Foundation.
 This experienced non-profit organization offers free, dependable guidance for homeowners and tenants.
-Call toll free 24 hours a day/7 days a week at 1-888-995-4673.
+Call toll free at 1-888-995-HOPE (4673) Monday – Thursday from 8am to 10pm, Friday from 8am to 8pm.
 Trained counselors at the Homeownership Preservation Foundation will help you assess your situation over the phone.
 If needed, they will refer you to reliable community organizations for further assistance, including in-person counseling.

 New Jersey Courts, Office of Foreclosure The foreclosure process in New Jersey is a two-tiered system involving both Superior Court General Equity judges and the staff of the Office of Foreclosure.
 The Office of Foreclosure is a unit in the Superior Court Clerk’s Office.
 The Office of Foreclosure handles seven types of foreclosure actions: (1) residential mortgage foreclosure; (2) multi-family/ commercial mortgage foreclosure; (3) in personam tax certificate foreclosure; (4) municipal in rem tax certificate foreclosure; (5) condominium lien foreclosure; (6) strict foreclosure (to remedy foreclosure action errors) and (7) Fair Foreclosure Act optional foreclosure procedures.

 Foreclosure actions are filed in the Superior Court, Chancery Division, General Equity Part.
 All Foreclosure pleadings are filed with the Office of the Superior Court Clerk, Foreclosure Processing Services in Trenton.
 The types of liens that can be foreclosed are mortgages, municipal tax liens and condominium or homeowner association liens for unpaid assessments.